Back to the “You Get What You Pay For” Argument

 A Higher Headshot Cost Does Not Mean Higher Results

 So, hopefully it is clear now that paying more for headshots does not automatically mean you will get more results and the highest quality.
+For actors, common advice is just this – pay up for headshots or suffer.
 And again, there are some great photographers in Los Angeles, New York, and elsewhere that can charge well north of even $1,000 as a starting point because people happily pay it and end up very happy with the results.
 But they are usually near famous or highly popular.

 Furthermore, that these more costly photographers exist does not mean another photographer that costs much less cannot produce very similar or even superior results.
 With a little homework done and some investigating, you can uncover a good photographer that might save you a few hundred dollars and even provide you better service, a better experience, and better results too.